cdg66/BUS_figures/README.md

 > **Warning**
 > MLVDS is not a fixed choice and is suject to test and price comparaison(MLVDS tranciver are expensive!)
 >
 The Bus is based on the M-LVDS(aka, TIA/EIA-899).
 It's design to support multipoint from the get go.
 The bus is wired-or (level high dominant).
 Up to 32 device (30 controler/bridge and 2 END bridge) can be connected to a single differential lane.
 30 device can sound limited but the theorical limit of i2c device on SHER-Bus is 22098![^1] Multiple serial connection (like in a backplane) can be added to increase throughput.
 The clock is embeded into the datastream so no need to add a clock lane.
 An optional clock can be added to sychronise function like audio.
-It use 8bit to 10bit encoding on the physical layer to ensure DC balance and give a first layer of error checking.
+It use 8bit to 10bit encoding (or manchester idk yet) on the physical layer to ensure DC balance and give a first layer of error checking.

 [^1]: 127 i2c device * 6 i2c master port on 1 bridge * 29 bridges (we need at minimum 1 controller) = 22098